Orange County Oct 13, 2026

 Key findings

-- Meeting date: The board is scheduled to hold a regular meeting on October 13, 2026.
+• Meeting status: The board has formally scheduled a session for October 13, 2026.

 Questions worth asking